 Here are descriptions of each modifier or pattern and examples:

 - Gray is a dominant color and if present, will cause the pigment of the hair to turn white over time.
 The color genetics of the color that turned white remain.
-For example our stallion, was a black dun before he turned gray.
+For example, our stallion, was a black dun before he turned gray.
 He still can produce dun offspring.
 A parent must have a dominant gray gene to produce an offspring that turns gray.
 Their genotype would be (n/G).
-A non gray horse would be (n/n) for gray.
-Homozygosity does not affect the appearance.
+A non-gray horse would be (n/n) for gray.
+Homozygosity does not affect appearance.

 Grey (Black Dun) Missouri Fox Trotter Stallion, Color Tested E/e, a/a, D/nd2, n/G

 - Roan is a modifier that affects the body color of the horse.
 The head, mane, tail, and legs will stay dark while the body will have white hairs mixed in.
 A non-roan horse would be (n/n) for roan.
 Homozygosity does not affect appearance.

 Blue Roan Missouri Fox Trotter Filly, E/e, a/a, n/Rn